athos/pogonos/README.md

 ;=> "Hello, Clojure!"
 ```

-You can also write out the rendering result to a file or the stdout via output:
+You can also write out the rendering result to a file or to stdout via output:

 ```clojure
 ;; writes the rendering result to a file